nickkucway/anirate/README.md

 - Pitch deck (includes ERDs and Wireframes): https://docs.google.com/presentation/d/18zYxwbUJg34Lmg151ACvqzcJr9e5GUfjG1ug56rOPuE/edit#slide=id.g28eb7484a1d_0_70
 - Website: https://ani-rate-1b60a817162e.herokuapp.com/

+## User Stories
+As a user I want to be able to make an account.
+As a user I want to be able to discover new anime.
+As a user I want to be able to add Anime to my watchlist.
+As a user I want to be able to review anime.

 ## Screenshots
 ![Screenshot 2024-02-09 at 3 09 28 PM](https://github.com/nickkucway/anirate/assets/80179931/61cbc596-0075-4141-b905-3038e8e7e802)